toschoo/beet/README.md

 The function sets the iterator to the next key
-(which is the first key in the range on first call) and set the pointers key and data to the data in the node.
+(which is the first key in the range on first call) and sets the pointers key and data to the data in the node.
 As with the `get` services, the node remains in memory and is locked from concurrent write access until we move to the next node in the range.
+Range scan operations shall therefore be fast.

-If we have already reached the last node in the range, the function return `BEET_ERR_EOF`.
+If we have already reached the last node in the range, the function returns `BEET_ERR_EOF`.

 When iterating over a key range of a host index, we can enter the embedded index by means of the `enter` service: